imlinhanchao/vsc-markdown-image/README.md

 - `markdown-image.qiniu.domain`: Bound domain name of storage。
 - `markdown-image.qiniu.zone`:  Zone of storage.

+### Cloudinary Settings
+These values can be found on your Cloudinary Dashboard
+- `markdown-image.cloudinary.cloudName`: Your user account name.
+- `markdown-image.cloudinary.apiKey`: API key for your account.
+- `markdown-image.cloudinary.apiSecret`: API secret for your account.
+- `markdown-image.cloudinary.folder`: Folder to upload the image to.

 ### DIY Settings
 - `markdown-image.DIY.path`: The Code Path what you write.
 Your code must exports a function as `async function (filePath:string, savePath:string, markdownPath:string):string`.
     For example:
     ```javascript
     const path = require('path');
     module.exports = async function(filePath, savePath, markdownPath) {